SorokaIgor/amazon_sales_analysis/README.md

-I found this task in https://www.youtube.com/watch?v=eMOA1pPVUc4 and try to solve it by my self

-Installing Jupyter Notebook: https://jupyter.readthedocs.io/en/latest/install.html Installing Pandas library: https://pandas.pydata.org/pandas-docs/stable/install.html

 In this case we use Python Pandas & Python Matplotlib to analyze and answer business questions about 12 months worth of sales data.
 The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.

+Installing Jupyter Notebook: https://jupyter.readthedocs.io/en/latest/install.html Installing Pandas library: https://pandas.pydata.org/pandas-docs/stable/install.html

 We start by cleaning our data.
 Tasks during this section include: